nionio6915/LPC1768-RepRapFirmware-Files/README.md

 I had to work through endstops- I used to use all 6, but am now limited to 3.
 My entire motion system was inverted - I could not figure out how to get them flipped in the config file so I flipped all my cables around 180 until my OCD tendencies kicked in and I figured out how to change the direction.

-My heatbed uses an MG18 thermistor- I could not figure out how to configure it. trying to use the configurator calculator would result in a negative value.
+My heatbed uses an MG18 thermistor- I could not figure out how to configure it.
+Trying to use the configurator calculator would result in a negative value.
 Looking at Marlin thermistor75 tables, the beta was in there, and I used B4100 in my config, all seems to be good.

-Changes to the local configs don't get written into the config.json, so if you try to use the configurator's option to import existing config, you will loose your edits!

-What ended up working for me was to use the online configurator to generate new config files and selectivly copy the bits that I needed back into my working configs.

 5a.
 Piezo probe.
-The online configurator has options like 'modulated probe' and 'SmartEffector-Piezo' What ended up working the best is what Idris at Precision Piezo suggested , change P5 to P8 to more senstive setting, reduce travel and speed.
+The online configurator has options like 'modulated probe' and 'SmartEffector-Piezo' I could not make sense of the options.

+What ended up working the best is what Idris at Precision Piezo suggested , change P5 to P8 to more senstive setting, reduce travel and speed.
 See the GCode refernce for all options.

 M558 P8 I1 R0.4 H2 F400 T6000

 My Z probe trigger value ended up being ~0.08mm. set it with G31 command.
    G31 P500 X0 Y0 Z0.08

 6. Put the card in the board and power up / reset.